Tiny dog from Nevada ends up in California | NewsChannel 3-12

 She's actually from another state, and turned up here on the Central Coast.

 “We scanned for a microchip like we do for every animal that comes into our shelter.
-Ans her chip traced back to a shelter in Las Vegas Nevada," said Maltun.
+And her chip traced back to a shelter in Las Vegas, Nevada," said Maltun.

-“And within five minutes we got an email from her saying my baby I’ve been missing her for almost a year now I have no idea how she got out there I’m in Las Vegas.”
+“And within five minutes we got an email from her saying my baby I’ve been missing her for almost a year now I have no idea how she got out there I’m in Las Vegas," said Maltun.

 So far no one seems to know how little Gorda traveled from Las Vegas to California.